DavidHickman/tnris.org/content/markdown/news/2015-11-22-glo-tceq-tpwd-datasets-expand-data-catalog.md

 {{m.catalog_data_card('tpwd-state-park-trails')}}

+<p class="lead">We will continue working on the catalog to make it easier to
-<p class="lead">Keep watching for new datasets and upcoming improvements to the
+discover and access data, so keep watching for new datasets and improvements.
-catalog that will make finding your desired data even easier.
-Don't hesitate to [contact us](contact) with your own ideas and recommendations for making the ata catalog the most effective tool for your needs.</a></p>
+Please don't hesitate to [contact us](contact) with your own ideas and recommendations.</a></p>

 <a class="btn btn-danger btn-lg" href="{{m.link('data-catalog')}}">Open the Data Catalog</a>